 David Miskin in a black suit on a stool against a plain green background, crossing his arms and gazing at the camera.

-In 2017, David transitioned into full time executive consulting, partnering with globally respected brands including Automobili Lamborghini, Kraft Heinz, WeWork, Marriott, ABC Carpet and Home, NBCUniversal, Samsung, and Starbucks.
-Across sectors, his work consistently focuses on building clarity, emotional resonance, and long term brand value.
+n 2017, David transitioned into full time executive consulting, partnering with globally respected brands including Automobili Lamborghini, Kraft Heinz, We Work, Marriott, ABC Carpet and Home, NBC Universal, Samsung, and Starbucks.
+Across sectors, his work focuses on building clarity, emotional resonance, and long term brand value.

 Black and white photo David Miskin with short, gray hair wearing a black t-shirt, dark pants, a necklace, and with one hand behind his head, looking at the camera.

 David is the creator of seven x seven, a hospitality brand built around the concept of self hospitality, a philosophy that places control, comfort, and personal rhythm back into the hands of the guest.
 Designed as an alternative to traditional luxury models, seven x seven prioritizes freedom, individuality, and intuitive design.
-The brand debuted its first flagship resorts in Ishigaki and Itoshima in 2024, with additional destinations currently in development including Yufuin, Miyakojima, and Ginza.
+The brand debuted its first flagship resorts in Ishigaki and Itoshima in 2024, with additional destinations in development including Yufuin, Miyakojima, and Ginza.

 David Miskin wearing a Gucci black blazer, black turtleneck, and black pants, standing against a plain gray background, with his right hand in his pocket and looking at the camera.

-In 2025, edit x seven launched as the first sub brand within the seven x seven ecosystem, offering a sharper, urban, lifestyle driven expression of the self hospitality philosophy.
+In 2025, edit x seven launched as the first sub brand within the seven x seven ecosystem, offering a more urban, lifestyle driven expression of the self hospitality philosophy.
 The debut location opened in Gotemba, with a second property scheduled to open in Shodoshima in January 2026.

-Beyond hospitality, David remains committed to projects that connect culture, community, and creativity.
-In December, he served as host of the Tokyo Weekender 55th Anniversary celebration in partnership with the World Monuments Fund, a milestone cultural event honoring creativity, community, and the preservation of global heritage.
+Beyond hospitality, David continues to focus on projects that connect culture, community, and creativity.
+In December, he served as host of the Tokyo Weekender 55th Anniversary celebration in partnership with the World Monuments Fund, a milestone event honoring creativity, community, and the preservation of global heritage.
 He is also involved in broader cultural and lifestyle ventures, including seven x seven Racing and the Sendai 89ERS basketball team.
-Across all his work, David continues to focus on building brands that feel human, relevant, and enduring.